genepattern/tfsites.GenerateMotifDatabase/docs/v2/index.md

 <span style="color: red;">*</span> indicates required parameter

 - <span style="color: red;">*</span>**PFM input file (.txt)**
     - File containing multiple PFMs.
 It is formatted similar to a fasta file where the header line starts with ">" and is followed by that PFM.
+- <span style="color: red;">*</span>**PFM input format (str)**
+    - 	Input whether the motif database is a PFM (counts of each nt at each position) or PWM (frequency of each nt at each position weighted by the background frequency of the genomes and adjusted by pseudocounts).
 - **filter keywords (.tsv)**
     - `Default = None`
     - File containing a single column with a list of keywords.
 The keywords can be the transcription factor name and/or matrix ID.